-More recently, I led the Town Board’s decision to reject a proposal by the New York Department of Transportation to install a roundabout at the intersection of Thompson Road and Route 31.
+Later in 2021, I led the Town Board’s decision to reject a proposal by the New York Department of Transportation to install a roundabout at the intersection of Thompson Road and Route 31.
 Such decisions should not be made without more input from Cicero residents, which was part of the rejection resolution.
-Article may be viewed at the Eagle News Online website.
+The article may be viewed at the Eagle News Online website.

-Given my experience in private business, as a former Cicero Supervisor, and a current Cicero Town Councilor, I am uniquely qualified to continue in Cicero government.
-I have proven that I will not be intimidated, will continue to ask the tough questions, force the town board to publicly discuss the many issues that affect Cicero residents, including the construction of apartment complexes, and the terrible traffic congestion.
-It is time for Cicero to get their “Quality of Life and Voice Back” by re-electing me as Cicero Town Councilor this November.
+Given my experience in private business, as a former Cicero Supervisor, and my service as Cicero Town Councilor, I am uniquely qualified to advise and comment on Cicero government.
+I have proved that I will not be intimidated and will continue to ask the tough questions, all to encourage the town board to publicly discuss the many issues that affect Cicero residents, including the construction of apartment complexes, and the terrible traffic congestion.

 My Facebook page will always be there to keep you apprised of key issues that affect us as residents and taxpayers in Cicero.